 |Panasonic G1 (⇒ lft | rgt)||Four Thirds||12.0||4000||3000||no||21.1||10.3||463||53|

 Apart from body and sensor, cameras can and do differ across a variety of features.
-For example, the Lumix G10 has an electronic viewfinder (202k dots), while the E-450 has an optical one.
+For example, the G10 has an electronic viewfinder (202k dots), while the E-450 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Panasonic G10 and Olympus E-450 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic G10 (⇒ rgt)||202||no||3.0||460||fixed||no||4000||2.6||11||no|